 The Winery also features a modern 14,000 square foot addition, which was made to the building in 2005.
-The addition includes Bistro 42 restaurant (casual dining where great fired pizza happens and more) and wine bar.
+The addition includes Door County Distillery(producing vodka, gin and whisley) and wine bar.

 But it’s the charming schoolhouse façade that will most likely catch your eye.
 The 1868 vintage schoolhouse served first through eight graders for nearly 100 years.
 In 1974, the building was renovated and the Winery was established.
 Even today, the Carlsville Schoolhouse, transformed as a Winery, is still a place where kids learn.

 “We welcome children.
-We try to have something for everyone,” said Rochelle Schnapf, the winery’s marketing and promotions director.
+We try to have something for everyone,” said the winery’s marketing and promotions director.

 A Winery tour is kid-friendly with a “cartoon cherry” host on a short video.
 The walking tour is kept short in light of limited attention spans and busy vacationers’ schedules and are offered daily year-round.

 The 20-minute tour includes a stop in the schoolhouse’s basement, which was the original winery fermentation area.
 During the tour, people also see the lab, bottling line and large tanks where wine is stored.